asdfdotdev/asdf.dev/README.md

 #### Our Font

 [On the live site](https://asdf.dev) we are using the wonderful Geomanist font from our friends at [Atipo Foundry](http://www.atipofoundry.com/fonts/geomanist).
-You won't it in this repo because we've only licensed it for our own use.
+You won't find it in this repo because we've only licensed it for our own use.
 But if you're in the market for some outstanding fonts pay them a visit.

 ### Build it